 Markups For Search Engines & Sites

-There are also other options that allow for even more customisation with a bit more work.
+Other options allow for even more customisation with a bit more work.
 Many software such as Graphical JSON Schema or XML Schema editors can easily implement new schema for precise purposes.
 They also make it easier to visualise the code’s operations as the image above illustrates.
-Similarly, some software have incremental data modelling, where one can upload an ‘instance’ as a template and work from there.
+Similarly, some softwares have incremental data modelling, where one can upload an ‘instance’ as a template and work from there.
 These can generate the code you need and easily allow you to copy it onto your pages.

 Schemas and markups can be a great way to invite users to your site and boost your operations.
 As mentioned before, it creates an inviting aesthetic that attracts users and can boost your website rankings.
 This is why it’s become a must-have for any website.